Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-lineevent-ioctl.rst

 Return Value
 ============

-On success 0 and the :c:type:`request.fd<gpioevent_request>` contains the file descriptor for the request.
+On success 0 and the woke :c:type:`request.fd<gpioevent_request>` contains the woke file descriptor for the woke request.

-On error -1 and the ``errno`` variable is set appropriately.
+On error -1 and the woke ``errno`` variable is set appropriately.
 Common error codes are described in error-codes.rst.